TerrordactylDesigns/boombot/README.md

 * /none - set the song limit to 100

+* vip <username> - move the user to the front of the queue

 ##Mod Chat

 Room moderators can PM the bot and it will PM the rest of the mods like a private chat room